FWM#: 431 (Supersedes 504 FW 6, 02/17/95, FWM 174)

 4.8 Are there any reporting requirements?
 At a minimum, Regions will report on the annual review that the NRCS is required to perform on the State level process developed by NRCS in consultation with the Service, to ensure that the USDA wetland conservation provisions are carried out in a technically defensible and timely manner.
 Additional reporting requirements will be coordinated, on a Regional basis, with the Division of Fish and Wildlife Management and Habitat Restoration.

 For information on the specific content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
+For additional information about this web page, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.